 Peter continues the proverbial truth as it relates to Sarah, the wife of Abraham,

 as Sarah obeyed Abraham, calling him lord.
 And you [women] are her children, if you do good and do not fear anything that is frightening.
 (1 Peter 3:6)

-Consider that Abraham and Sarah are allegorical of believers—the new man and the new woman.
-Again, not my interpretation.
-But Peter’s.
-And Paul’s too:
+Consider that Abraham and Sarah are allegorical of the believing—the new man and the new woman.

 Know then that it is those of faith who are the sons of Abraham.
 (Galatians 3:7)